kubernetes/enhancements/keps/sig-scheduling/5836-scheduler-preemption-for-ippr/README.md

   - Ensure that pods with `preemptionPolicy: PreemptNever` do not trigger preemption when deferred.
   - Ensure that when a deferred resize fits without preemption, the pod is parked in `unschedulablePods` (waiting for Kubelet actuation) without triggering binding or victim preemption.
   - Ensure that when a node disables resize preemption via `spec.podPreemptionPolicy.disableResizePreemption`, preemption is bypassed and the deferred pod remains parked without victim eviction.
+  - Ensure that double preemption is prevented during long graceful termination periods (a terminating victim pod suppresses further preemption for the resizing pod).
+  - Ensure that restarting the scheduler while a victim is terminating preserves preemption suppression until the victim is completely deleted.

 - **Queueing Hints**:
   - Ensure that relevant events on the same node (pod deletion, pod downsize, node allocatable capacity increase, target pod spec downsize) trigger QueueingHints to move deferred pods from `unschedulablePods` back to the `activeQ`.